The sequence of your lines

 Even so, that experience will still develop not just your stamina but also the wisdom you need to paint glass beautifully.

 You’ll get there sooner than someone who gets it right by chance.

 Do you want stained glass designs to practice on?

-These designs come from the lovely collection we used the other week with the six students who visited us from their studio in Japan.
+These designs come from the collection we prepared the other week for the six students who visited us from their studio in Japan.